 The Five Elements: Water

 Ok here it is!
 The final element.
-For a quick refresher, we’ve already laid out the characteristics associated with Wood, Fire, Earth, and Metal.
-Lastly, we’ll explore Water, a powerful element that can bring flow, mystery, and freedom into your space (and life).
+For a quick refresher, I’ve already laid out the characteristics associated with Wood, Fire, Earth, and Metal.
+Lastly, I’ll explore Water, a powerful element that can bring flow, mystery, and freedom into your space (and life).

 Colors: Black, deep midnight or dark blue